albert-ce/fortune-lyrics-script/README.md

 > [!WARNING]
 > The script requires Spotify and Genius API tokens to work.
 Follow the instructions below to generate and configure them.
 #### Spotify
 1. Go to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications) and create an application.
+Make sure to mark the Web API checkbox in the application settings.
 2. Note your **Client ID** and **Client Secret**.
 3. Set the redirect URI to `http://localhost:5002/spotify-auth` in the application settings.
 4. Save the `CLIENT_ID` and `CLIENT_SECRET` in a file named `tokens.py`: